 In clay, try to replicate a Moore-style sculpture.

-Linked curriculum learning objective: know how to use everyday materials to form a sculputure
+Linked curriculum learning objective: know how to use everyday materials to form a sculpture

 Share read about the life of Bridget Riley e.g. ‘Bridget Riley’ by John Elderfield

-Long-term memory quizzes, games and revision: names of the primary and secondary colours/ Piet Mondrian/ how to hold a paint brush/ shade/ stained glass/ montage/ David Hockney/ Hokusai/ Monet/ how to draw a bee, a spider, an ant and a lady bird.
+Flashback 4, Long-term memory quizzes, games and revision: names of the primary and secondary colours/ Piet Mondrian/ how to hold a paint brush/ shade/ stained glass/ montage/ David Hockney/ Hokusai/ Monet/ how to draw a bee, a spider, an ant and a lady bird.

 Learn about Auguste Rodin.
 Compare the sculptors studied so far.